oils-for-unix/yaks/doc/yaks.md

       real
     - "The best part is that all three languages share pretty much the same syntax, and they are built so that calling from higher level to lower level variant is effortless.
 This gives us the ability to use the rich Rust ecosystem from a level 2/3 or even level 4 language."
       - there is a problem with mixed stacks, and composition
+    - This is hinting at the "language cacophony" problem

 - LATER: experiment with module systems
   - that's the main thing bad with mycpp